 4. Arm & Hammer Itch Relief Spray Dog Formula

-- Chamomile & Peppermint: Naturally soothes and leaves a clean scent
+- Chamomile and peppermint soothe skin and add a clean scent

 - No harsh chemicals